 Kandzari said the stent showed superiority in the composite endpoints in the BIOFLOW-V Trial.
 He said Orsiro had excellent clinical performance, demonstrating significantly lower rates for target lesion failure (TLF) and target vessel myocardial infarction (MI) at 12 months in comparison to Xience in a large, complex patient population (n=1,344).
 At two years, treatment with Orsiro further improved event rates in comparison to Xience, including a significant reduction in target lesion revascularization (TLR) and spontaneous MI.

 Points of Difference With the Orsiro Stent

 The cobalt chromium metal stent uses a bio-absorbable drug-carrier polymer coating.
-This dissolves after the vessel wall heals and it finished elution of its sirolimus antiproliferative drug, turning the Orsiro into a bare metal stent after it has had time to endothelialize and become part of the vessel wall.
-This technology may help reduce the need for long-term dual antiplatelet therapy (DAPT), which has been a goal cardiologists have asked for in next generation stent technologies.
+This dissolves after the vessel wall heals and it finishes elution of its sirolimus antiproliferative drug, turning the Orsiro into a bare metal stent after it has had time to endothelialize and become part of the vessel wall.
+This technology may help reduce the need for long-term dual antiplatelet therapy (DAPT), which has been a request cardiologists have asked for in next-generation stent technologies.